Hywan/mnt.io/content/articles/2025-01-08-linked-chunk/index.md

 _paginate_ to fetch more events.

 The assiduous reader you are is starting to see the problem.
 A room contains events, but also… holes waiting to be filled!
-Imagine the following sequence of syncs:
+Indeed, imagine a client has synced events, then was offline for a moment, and online again: a new sync starts, but not all events are fetched, then there is a hole between old and new events.
+It can be summarized with the following sequence of syncs:

 <figure>